What is a Rhinoplasty?

 - The thickness of your skin

-Dr. Porter will use this information to construct a treatment plan to optimize your outcome.
+Dr. Porter and Dr. Sitapara use this information to construct a treatment plan to optimize your outcome.
 Cosmetic nose surgery should be performed on persons whose facial structure has stabilized.
 In most cases it is not a recommended procedure for minors, particularly if they have not completed the growth spurts that usually conclude in the mid to late teen years.

 The Recovery Process

 After rhinoplasty, you will spend about an hour recovering at the hospital before heading home with light nasal packing.
-We will see you back at CCFPS the next day where we will remove the packing, and for the next week, you will use salt water nasal spray on a daily basis.
-If you have a cast and sutures, Dr. Porter will remove them one week after surgery.
+In many cases, we will see you back at CCFPS the next day where we will remove the packing, and for the next week, you will use salt water nasal spray on a daily basis.
+If you have a cast and sutures, these will be removed one week after surgery.

 Nine to ten days following rhinoplasty, most patients are comfortable socializing and returning to work.
 Eighty percent of the swelling should subside within one month, and if you have had rhinoplasty to improve your ability to breath, you should notice a difference by this point.
 Cosmetic patients should see the final result of their procedure after about one year: a more refined and aesthetically appealing nose that fits naturally with their other facial features.